Monday, August 12, 2024

 I am proud of my country’s laws and institutions that, while they may need monitoring and improvement always, are still working to identify and bring to justice those who would dismantle what has been built and fought for.
 I am proud of my community’s many initiatives working for the common good—focusing on our similarities, rather than our differences, providing informative, creative, cultural, educational activities and events, such as Studio B has.

 After much thought to what I was most proud of, I can say: I am most proud of my heritage.
 Both my paternal and maternal grandparents emigrated to America from Italy in the late 1800s, leaving everything behind—never to return to home and homeland, family, friends, neighbors, and cultural roots.
-What they brought bring them was courage, fortitude, and faith that they would succeed in their desire and need for a better life.
+They had not mujch to bring with them of material value, but what they did bring with them them was courage, fortitude, and faith that they would succeed in their desire and need for a better life.

 How? by working hard and long, enduring whatever it took to orient themselves in a new world, at first speaking no English and with no highly marketable skills.
 My paternal grandfather worked as a janitor in a school outside of Philadelphia.
 My maternal grandfather worked in a shoemaker’s shop.
 Both grandmothers raised children, kept house, made meals, baked bread, planted and maintained gardens, put up the harvest for the winter and much more.
 They had no luxuries, no sick days, no vacations, no “time off.”
 Their homes were heated only by fireplaces or pot belly stoves, but they were cozy, and we were welcomed with open arms.
 They, as most Immigrants (even now if possible) became part of an existing ethnic community which supported their transition in many ways.